 Eco Resort are accommodation designed to minimize impact on the environment.
 These resorts are environmentally responsible and follow the practices of green living.
 Eco Resorts typically offer stand alone eco-cabins or eco-tent with common areas like pavilions, gardens, pools, and restaurants.
 Amenities tend to be wellness based such and yoga classes, staff body-workers, and health conscious dining options.

-We recommend Concordia Eco Resort, a self-sustained resort run by wind and sun.
+We recommend Concordia Eco Resort (closed through 2018), a self-sustained resort run by wind and sun.
 Surrounded by pristine National Park, each eco-tent opens to sweeping vistas of Salt Pond Beach, Drunk Bay, Leduck Island Bird Sanctuary, Ram’s Head Point and the Drake Passage.
 Elevated walkways wind through open air restaurant, the yoga pavilion, and the hillside swimming pool deck so as not to disturb the natural flora and fauna of the surrounding ecosystem.

 Each tent-cabin offers a private toilet, shower, kitchen, deck, running water and refrigerator.
 Ask Concordia’s friendly staff about the cutting edge environmental technology that allows you to have these luxury amenities in an off the grid structure.